PHA-10032 - Introduction to Pharmaceutical Sciences

 None

-This module provides a comprehensive and fully contextualised introduction to pharmaceutical sciences and related subjects, providing a foundation and embedding them in the BSc Pharmaceutical Science, Technology and Business programme.
-The module aims to develop knowledge and skills in a wide variety of core chemistry- and pharmacology-related disciplines by demonstrating the linkages between seemingly disparate topics in science.
+This module provides a comprehensive and fully contextualised introduction to pharmaceutical sciences and related subjects, providing a foundation and embedding them in the BSc Pharmaceutical Science programmes.
+The module aims to develop knowledge and skills in a wide variety of core chemistry-related disciplines by demonstrating the linkages between seemingly disparate topics in science.

-The laboratory classes are complimented by workshops and lectures which provide support for key aspects of the pharmaceutically relevant chemical sciences, including health and safety, numeracy and calculations and feedback and feed-forward sessions which will inform and support student development throughout the module.
-Linkages between the various core modules within the programme will be highlighted at every opportunity and students will begin to understand how advances in knowledge within science and technology drive drug discovery and business development within the global pharmaceutical industry.
+The laboratory classes are complimented by workshops and lectures which provide support for key aspects of the pharmaceutically relevant chemical sciences, including health and safety, numeracy and calculations and feedback and feed-forward sessions which will inform and support your development throughout the module.
+Linkages between the various core modules within the programmes will be highlighted at every opportunity and you will begin to understand how advances in knowledge within science and technology drive drug discovery and business development within the global pharmaceutical industry.

 Aims